 Soaring high over Festival Park, 1001 Nights took guests to a whole new world on a magic carpet ride and allowed them to see the Towers from a new, fantastic point of view.
 Soaring 26 metres into the air, through the tree-tops, the ride was particularly thrilling as it allowed unparalleled views across the whole theme park and surrounding countryside.

-1001 Nights (or 1001 Nacht, as the theming on the German-made ride referred to it) was located in Festival Park, in the area of Dark Forest, where Th13teen's queue-line winds behind its photobooth today.
-The ride arrived at the park midway through the 1984 season, no doubt inspired by the popularity of the ride's little brother, the Magic Carpet, which had been installed earlier in the same season.
+1001 Nights (or 1001 Nacht, as the theming on the German-made ride referred to it) was located in Festival Park, in the area where Th13teen's queue-line winds behind its photobooth today.
+The ride arrived at the park midway through the 1984 season, no doubt inspired by the popularity of the more conventional Magic Carpet, which had been installed earlier in the same season.
 But, 1001 Nights soon outshone the smaller Magic Carpet, which was removed from the park at the end of 1985.

 1001 Nights closed at the end of the 1994 season, to be replaced by the Energizer the following year.